 We live in one of nature's most amazing places, surrounded by mountains, oceans, dense jungle and black sand beaches.
 We are a short drive from the active volcano and the fresh lava fields.
 Our visitors enjoy exploring the many unique features of this land, and the cultural activities nearby.
 Our organic farm practices tropical permaculture in our lush rainforest climate.
 We bought our land in 2005 and currently grow a large portion of our food.

 We are growing many kinds of fruits and nuts, and have extensive gardens and greenhouses, taro beds and orchards.
-We keep bees, chickens, rabbits and sheep who are our natural lawn mowers in addition to providing us with food and fertilizer.
+We keep bees, chickens and sheep who are our natural lawn mowers in addition to providing us with food and fertilizer.
 Our electricity comes from solar photovoltaic panels, and our water is from a rainwater catchment system.
 We value alternative and sustainable building techniques.

 We provide: Yummy food, unisex outdoor showers, composting outhouse toilets, full days of exciting programs, experiential workshops and activities.
 Clothing is optional throughout most areas of camp.
 The meeting spaces are a cozy indoor, bamboo-floor classroom and an open air pavilion by a pond.
 The food throughout the event will be tasty organic island fare, fresh from our gardens and orchards, as much as possible.

-Community Service: Everyone contributes 4 hours of Karma Yoga service to help camp run smoothly.
+Community Service: Everyone contributes some hours of Karma Yoga service to help camp run smoothly.
 This can include helping with the cooking or cleaning in the kitchen, tidying shared spaces, etc. Performing Karma Yoga service offers the opportunity to bond more deeply with each other as we share in the joy of co-creating community and making camp happen.